pruthvirajmv/pruthvirajmv/README.md

 # Hallo there 🙌

 I am Pruthviraj M V,
-a 3+ years experienced Mechanical Product Development Engineer turned into a web developer with passion and strong determination.
+3+ years experienced Mechanical Product Development Engineer turned into a web developer with passion and strong determination.
 For the past 6  months, I have been into MERN stack web development and documented my learnings making few full stack web-apps
 Excited to kick-start my programming journey as a Web developer to explore more and keep learning...